 A. Form.
-Every judgment shall be in writing plainly labelled as a judgment and set forth in a separate document, except judgments need not be set forth in a separate document if the local rules of a court so provide.
+Every judgment shall be in writing plainly labelled as a judgment and set forth in a separate document.
+A default or stipulated judgment may have appended or subjoined thereto such affidavits, certificates, motions, stipulations, and exhibits as may be necessary or proper in support of the entry thereof.
 No particular form of words is required, but every judgment shall specify clearly the party or parties in whose favor it is given and against whom it is given and the relief granted or other determination of the action.
-The judgment shall be signed by the court or judge rendering such judgment, or in the case of judgment entered pursuant to ORCP 69 B.(1) by the clerk.
+The judgment shall be signed by the court or judge rendering such judgment, or, in the case of judgment entered pursuant to ORCP 69 B.(1), by the clerk.